 The Texas A&M Research Foundation invests funds in The Texas A&M University System's (A&M System) investment pools.
 The A&M System Investment Policy allows investment in certain derivative securities.
-A derivative security is a financial instrument which derives its value, in whole or part, from another security, currency, commodity or index.
-The A&M System uses investment derivatives to manage risk in its portfolios.
-Forward contracts are used to manage transaction or currency exchange risk in purchasing, selling or holding investments and Treasury futures are used to manage interest risk in fixed income portfolios.
+A derivative security is a financial instrument which derives its value from another security, currency, commodity or index.
+Investment derivatives are used to manage transaction, interest rate, or currency exchange risk in purchasing, selling or holding investments.